Zeeshmania/odin-recipes/README.md

 # odin-recipes
-Recipes assignment from the Odin Project
+Recipes assignment from the Odin Project.

+Project review to follow: